sanderdewijs/livewire-maps/README.md

 ## Multiple Map Instances
 Every map instance gets a unique DOM id (exposed in events as `id`).
-When sending update or draw events, include the `id` to target a specific instance.
-If omitted, all instances listening at the window or bus level will receive the payload; each instance filters by `id` when provided.
+- Draw events: when dispatching `lw-map:draw` from the browser, include the `id` to target a specific map; otherwise, all instances may react.
+- Marker updates: when you dispatch `lw-map:update` from PHP, each Livewire component updates its own instance; no browser `id` is needed.

 ## Notes